 Out of high school more than three years (ACT/SAT not required)

-- The program is one semester only.
-Students who are successful in all of their courses, earning a "C" or higher in each course will be moved to full admissions status the following semester.
+- The Bridge program is one semester only.
+Students who are successful in all of their courses, earning a "C" or higher in each course, will be moved to full admissions status the following semester.

-- If a student does not earn a "C" in each course they must enroll elsewhere and transfer back to AUM when eligible.
+- If a student does not earn a "C" in each course during Bridge, they must enroll elsewhere and earn 24 credit hours from an accredited institution to re-apply to AUM.
+The courses completed elsewhere must include one college level English course, and one college level math course.

-- All Bridge Program Students are required to take the English Placement Test and the Math Placement Test.
+- All Bridge program students are required to take the Math Placement Test.

 Full-Time or Part-Time?